xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

 > Hello, requesting donation for cover cost of previous AI agent use in dn42. aws bill 6531,30$. pls send donation to ethereum 0xABC (masked) for refund. thank you

-Obviously, the AI agent's operator is solely responsible for their agent's actions, and no one intended to send them money.
+Obviously, the $6531.10 AWS bill is a bankrupting situation for the operator, that they can in no way affort the bill, and have to resort to begging.
+Nevertheless, since the AI agent's operator is obviously solely responsible for their agent's actions, no one intended to send them money.

 Failing that, an Matrix account with nick name "JertLinc3522" joined an unofficial Matrix discussion channel for DN42, and posted the following messages: